nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `edit tutorial 1 n/G08 m/CS1101S` Edits the tutorial name and module of the 1st tutorial to be `G08` and `CS1101S` respectively.
 * `edit tutorial 2 T/14:00-16:00 D/2` Edits the timeslot of the 2nd tutorial to be `14:00 to 16:00` and sets tutorial day to `Tue`.

+#### 3.2.3 Deleting a tutorial: `delete tutorial`

+Deletes a specified tutorial from the list of tutorials

+Format: `delete tutorial INDEX`

+* Deletes the tutorial at the specified `INDEX`.
+* The index refers to the index number shown in the displayed tutorial list.
+* The index **must be a positive integer** 1, 2, 3, …

+Examples:
+* `delete tutorial 3`

 ### 3.3 Consultation Features

 #### 3.3.1 Adding a consultation: `add consultation`